 Breakfast club in hall has windows and doors open and separate tables socially distanced.
 1 staff member supporting and maintaining social distance.
+Hands sanitised/ no equipment shared Class groups do not mix at any time during the day including at breaktimes and lunchtimes.

-Hands sanitised/ no equipment shared all visitors/contractors must sign in and leave contact details for Track and Trace, sanitize hands and wear face mask provided.
+All Staff to remain in Key stages with shared toilets cleaned regularly At school Reception Main entrance all visitors/contractors must sign in and leave contact details for Track and Trace, sanitize hands and wear face mask provided.
 They will be accompanied at all times.
 Main office - sanitizers on arrival for any visitors and record of details EYFS all equipment and unit set up following gov guidance.
 All KS1/2Classrooms set up with staff maintaining social distancing.
 Classes organised with into separate classrooms Staggered arrival and departure Staggered Break times on separate yards as well as lunchtimes.
 Lunch tables in classes with separate tables for classes next to same partners No shared equipment and cleaned and rotated equipment in EYFS.
 All classrooms cleaned across the day plus cleaning wipes and resources in each room for staff to use across the day.
-Use of communal areas - toilets, corridors, sports halls, dining hall, outdoor spaces, Contracting coronavirus - staff pupils, visitors, parents/carers Н Enhanced cleaning takes places within these areas in line with the cleaning schedule (including shared equipment/furniture/frequently touched points).
-One way circulation routes are in place [if possible].
-M When reviewing areas/spaces consider: Widening routes where possible.
-Removing unnecessary obstacles.
-Signing and communications: - markings/signage at entrances
+Use of communal areas - toilets, corridors, sports Contracting coronavirus - staff Н Enhanced cleaning takes places within these areas in line with the cleaning schedule (including shared equipment/furniture/frequently touched points). М When reviewing areas/spaces consider: